 A U.S. longitudinal registry examining employment status found that 1-in-10 patients reported an adverse change in employment within 1 year following a MI, and nearly half of these patients reported involuntary job loss such as being laid off or no longer working due to their health and disability.9

 Studies show that despite optimal treatment with lipid-lowering agents including statins, niacin and fibrates, significant residual CV risk remains regardless of dose and treatment setting.1

 CV, cardiovascular; LDL-C, low-density lipoprotein cholesterol.

-Landmark statin trials demonstrated that while further reductions in LDL-C, following high-intensity lipid-lowering treatment, are associated with additional reductions in CV risk in patients with established CVD, even those achieving LDL-C levels 62–81 mg/dL remain at risk for future events.1-5
+Reductions in low-density lipoprotein cholesterol (LDL-C) following high-intensity lipid-lowering treatment are associated with additional reductions in CV risk in patients with established cardiovascular disease (CVD).
+However, landmark statin trials demonstrated that even patients who achieve lower LDL-C levels (62-81 mg/dL) remain at risk for future CV events.1-5

 *Mean or median LDL-C after treatment.

 CV, cardiovascular; CVD, cardiovascular disease; LDL-C, low-density lipoprotein cholesterol.